chicbass/chicbass.github.io/aem_ex_e_2.md

 > A client wants to publish several pages at once and without delay.
 > What are two ways to publish these pages via TouchUI console?
 (Choose two.)

-1. With the pages selected, access the Manage Publication, and perform the Publish action with Shedding set to ''Now'
+1. With the pages selected, access the Manage Publication, and perform the Publish action with Scheduling set to 'Now'
-2. Select all pages, access the Manage Publication, and perform the Quick Publish action V
+2. **Select all pages, access the Manage Publication, and perform the Quick Publish action**
 3. With the pages selected, access Page Properties, and perform Publish action
 4. **Select the pages, and perform the Quick Publish action**

 > 22
-> Which AFM feature can he used to create page-Independent text and associated media, which can then he re-used on any page or delivered to an app when required?
+> Which AEM feature can be used to create page-Independent text and associated media, which can then be re-used on any page or delivered to an app when required?

 1. Experience Fragment
 2. Single Page Editing